elewites/CryptoApp/README.md

 - e.g. Displaying the price of bitcoin in USD or EUR is the user's choice.

 4. If the user wants to explore an individual coin more in depth, they can do this by clicking on the more info buttons.

+There they will have access to additional information for each coin such as
+- Price range within last 24h (low and high)
+- Price change within last 24h (high - low)
+- circulating supply, total supply, and max supply
+- fully diluted valuation

 5. As a user, one is able to toggle between dark themed mode and light mode.